 Accordingly, the potential mitigation sites shown in Figure 1 closest to the least and most optimal salinity regime were selected and assigned those stations' salinity values.
 These were the least optimal mitigation site of Bayport, assigned to the Red Bluff salinity regime, and the San Leon Reef or Dollar Reef mitigation sites, assigned to the Mid-Galveston salinity regime.
-As shown in Figure 1, the resultant HSI score using the salinity is the same for either San Leon Reef or Dollar Reef; therefore mitigating at either site would yield the same required mitigation acreage.
+As shown in Figure 1, the resultant HSI score using the salinity is the same for either San Leon Reef; therefore mitigating at either site would yield the same required mitigation acreage.

-5.3 HEAT Software Procedure
+5.3 Certified Spreadsheet Procedure

-The HEAT software was used to implement the OHSIM model calculations.
-The HEAT program provides an intuitive, flexible set of tools to quantify benefits and impacts of changing habitat communities, and ecosystem functions.
-The HEAT program allows entry of most any index model formulas, and calculates AAHUs under various with and without project scenarios and timelines.
-Through the use of HEAT, oyster HSI over time (e.g. AAHUs) was calculated for the four OHSIM variables for the different habitats associated with impacted reef, and mitigation site reef.
-HEAT employs the concept of habitat cover types to represent the various types of habitat impacted or restored, their condition or quality, and the acreages of each through time.
-The following were cover types used to represent the various habitat types and conditions associated with existing reef that would be impacted, and mitigation site that would be restored.
+The certified spreadsheet was used to implement the OHSIM model calculations.
+The certified spreadsheet provides an easy way to quantify benefits and impacts of changing habitat communities, and ecosystem functions.
+The certified spreadsheet allows entry of basic before and after values, and calculates AAHUs under various with and without project scenarios and timelines.
+The certified spreadsheet employs the concept of habitat cover types to represent the various types of habitat impacted or restored, their condition or quality, and the acreages of each through time.
+The following were conditions associated with existing reef that would be impacted, and mitigation site that would be restored.
+The values entered depended on assumptions described in the next section.

-At impacted reef:
+% Cultch At impacted reef